 VPS stands for Virtual Private Server.
 This kind of hosting shares one physical dedicated server but behaves like several separate servers.
 Moreover, if the virtualization is made using KVM technology, you’ll have the feeling that you’re using a dedicated server.
 And that way, you can benefit from the resources of the VPS to the fullest.

 With this kind of hosting plan, you can usually choose between different virtualization technologies, like KVM, OpenVZ, or Xen.
-But we need to note that if you want to choose VPS hosting, it’s good to possess some tech skills to manage and make some configuration to host your project.
+But we need to note that if you want to choose VPS hosting, it’s good to possess some tech skills to manage and make some configurations to host your project.
 Especially if the VPS hosting is unmanaged.
 This way, you can maximize the performances that you can get, and you’ll have more freedom in choosing your own server.
 You can make preferred server optimizations and create custom configurations according to your project’s demands.

-Pros of choosing VPS hosting
+Pros of Choosing VPS Hosting

-- Better resource isolation, even though you are sharing the same machine with multiple tenants, the resources available for your VM are dedicated to you.
+- Better resource isolation, even though you are sharing the same machine with multiple tenants, the resources available for your VM are dedicated to you;

-- SSH or VNCaccess (so you can get full control of your VM).
+- SSH or VNC access (so you can get full control of your VM);

 - Free or affordable backup.

-Cons of choosing VPS hosting
+Cons of Choosing VPS Hosting

-- More technical knowledge is required.
+- More technical knowledge is required;

 - Limited resource allocation, sometimes even the best VPS hosting plans can’t fit your project requirements.